How To Mix Honey and Cinnamon for Brain Health

 Safety First

-• Diabetes and Blood Sugar: Honey is still a sugar.
-If you are living with Type 1 or Type 2 diabetes, you must consult your healthcare provider or a registered dietitian before adding honey to your daily routine, as it will impact your blood glucose levels.
+• Diabetes and Blood Sugar: Honey is a sugar.
+Consult your healthcare provider before adding it to your routine, as it will impact blood glucose levels.

-• Liver Concerns: As mentioned, the coumarin in Cassia cinnamon can affect the liver.
-If you have pre-existing liver conditions, stick to Ceylon cinnamon or avoid concentrated cinnamon altogether until you speak with your doctor.
+• Liver Concerns: If you have pre-existing liver conditions, stick strictly to Ceylon cinnamon or speak with your doctor.

-• Pregnancy and Breastfeeding: Always consult your midwife, nurse practitioner, or doctor before introducing therapeutic levels of spices or honey into your diet while pregnant or nursing.
+• Pregnancy and Breastfeeding: Consult your midwife or doctor before introducing therapeutic levels of spices or honey.

 • Infant Safety: Never give honey to a child under one year of age.
-Honey can contain spores of Clostridium botulinum, which can cause infant botulism, a rare but life-threatening illness.
+Honey can contain spores that cause infant botulism, a life-threatening illness.

-For answers about subscriptions, product safety, and common concerns, see our FAQ.
+For answers about subscriptions and product safety, see our FAQ.

 Allergy Emergency Guidance